-Virginia Tech’s 35th Annual Graduate Student Association Research Symposium (GSARS), Discovering Perspectives, will take place on March 27, 2019 in the Graduate Life Center.
+Virginia Tech’s 36th Annual Graduate Student Assembly Research Symposium (GSARS) will take place on March 25, 2020 in the Graduate Life Center, during Graduate Education Week.
 As part of this event, we provide cash awards for the top participants in each of the major competitions: oral presentations, five-minute flash talks, poster presentations, and installations.
 In addition, we bring in a nationally recognized keynote speaker, and host an awards banquet and awards presentation.

 The GSA Research Symposium and Exposition is a unique opportunity for graduate and advanced undergraduate students to bring together ideas and research findings from different disciplines and showcase their scholarly pursuits and achievements.

 The GSA Research Symposium and Exposition provides a platform for an animated exchange of ideas and invigorating interactions, and also provides for valuable networking between participants, faculties, departments, and research entities as well as corporate bodies, which could pave the way for interdisciplinary research discussion and future collaboration.